LineaLabs/lineapy/docs/source/guides/using-artifacts/code-cleanup.rst

 Python ecosystem offers a lot of interesting and useful packages that are not part of the core distribution.
-These third-party packages often come with their own new APIs, and LineaPy is not guaranteed to handle all of them properly when :ref:`removing extraneous code <code_cleanup>`.
+These third-party packages often come with their own new APIs, and LineaPy is not guaranteed to handle all of them properly when removing extraneous code.
 For such "unrecognized" APIs, we can add instructions for LineaPy, which we call "package annotation".

 For instance, without relevant package annotation, running